 All washing machines control water levels using the exact same system, which works on air pressure.
-It’s normally reliable but when it goes wrong it can cause overfilling or flooding, problems related to filling and spinning.
+It’s normally reliable, but when it goes wrong it can cause overfilling or flooding.
+Or problems related to filling and spinning.
 These days though it’s most likely to cause the wash cycle to abort with an error code.
 The washing mahcine needs to know when water is in the drum, what level it is at, and when it has drained away.
 To troubleshoot filling faults you need to understand exactly how the pressure system works.

 Here’s how a washing machine controls the water levels.

 The washing machine needs to know when water is in the drum, what level it is at, and when it has drained away.
 To troubleshoot filling faults you need to understand exactly how the pressure system works.
 There is a small device with several wires on it called a pressure switch.
 This part should be at the top of the machine under the lid.
 The pressure switch featured here is an old type.
 Modern ones are much smaller.